ericoporto/ags-manual-wiki/AudioChannel.md

 Gets/sets the panning of this audio channel.

 Panning allows you to adjust the stereo balance of the audio.
-The default is 0, which is centred and will play at the same volume on both speakers.
+The default is 0, which is centered and will play at the same volume on both speakers.
 However you can adjust this between -100 (fully left) to 100 (fully right) to adjust the balance between the speakers.